pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Return value arg can have only one OR type and it is ErrorResponse after the success type.
-    Return value type must be void, object or object[] or Array<object>
 - When returning response JSON and input parameter contains pageSize, ensure it is enforced
 - For number fields, it must have @Min and @Max annotations
 - For string fields, it must have @MaxLength annotation
-- Handle exclude response fields in getProjection and createResultMaps -Testaa että JSON response eka objecti validoituu funktion paluu tyyppiin -Create functions should havegit s captcha_token in input arg or @NoCaptcha annotation, captchaChecker is used to validate request
+- Handle exclude respo
+nse fields in getProjection and createResultMaps -Testaa että JSON response eka objecti validoituu funktion paluu tyyppiin -Create functions should havegit s captcha_token in input arg or @NoCaptcha annotation, captchaChecker is used to validate request
 -AnyRole/Role() annotation